increase conversions on your website

 Include a Search Bar

-Visitors looking for specific products or information don’t want to dig through menus-they want instant results.
-A missing or poorly designed search bar forces users to manually browse, increasing frustration and bounce rates.
+Visitors looking for a specific product or piece of information do not want to dig through menus-they want instant results.
+A missing or poorly designed search bar forces users to browse manually, increasing frustration and bounce rates.

-A well-placed search bar, preferably at the top of the page, like the one featured on our blog, helps users find what they need instantly.
-For ecommerce sites, predictive search with autocomplete suggestions speeds up product discovery, making it easier for users to buy.
-The faster visitors can find what they want, the more likely they are to convert.
+A well-placed search bar, ideally at the top of the page, helps users find what they need straight away.
+For ecommerce sites, predictive search with autocomplete suggestions speeds up product discovery.
+The faster visitors find what they want, the more likely they are to convert.

 25